 Navigant Research explains that though utilities have deployed a variety of wireless networks to support specific applications, "the economics of maintaining dozens of limited purpose networks-and the staff to support them-will become impossible to justify," and "reliance upon a vast array of incompatible networks... is inefficient and will ultimately become unmanageable."
-To modernize, a utility will need an efficient, secure, scalable, broadband communications platform that it controls, allowing it to phase out the complex collection of limited-purpose networks upon which it currently relies.
+To modernize, leading utilities are turning to efficient, secure, scalable, broadband communications platforms that they control, allowing them to phase out the complex collection of limited-purpose networks upon which they currently rely.
 Fiber connectivity is a critical component of utility communications systems, providing both robust backhaul for wireless systems as well as secure transport for data that never touches a wireless system at all.
 They are complementary broadband systems, each bringing important strengths: private wireless provides a scalable, flexible, cost-effective way to securely connect tens of thousands of devices; fiber provides robust, secure, high-capacity connectivity for critical data.